Ghost stations of the Paris Metro: Closed stations

-Unused platforms of the first two might be reused when/if the Bis lines merging project is put in motion, and the second platform of Pré-Saint-Gervais as soon as the MF 88 train is retired in profit of the incoming MF 19, a cascading expected by 2026.
+The unused platforms of the first two might be reused if the merger of lines 3bis and 7bis is realised, and the second platform of Pré-Saint-Gervais as soon as the MF 88 train is retired in favor of the incoming MF 19, a cascading expected by 2026.

 Merged stations

-As a result of the expansion of line 3 to Gallieni, the station Martin Nadaud was integrated into the station Gambetta.
-The station still exists today: it is situated in the extension of the Gambetta station in the direction of Pont de Levallois, at a site surrounded by a gate, with its platforms being repurposed, and now they are used as walkways from the original Martin Nadaud entrances to the new Gambetta station.
+As a result of the expansion of Line 3 to Gallieni, the station Martin Nadaud was integrated into the station Gambetta.
+The station still exists today: it is situated in the extension of the Gambetta station in the direction of Pont de Levallois–Bécon, at a site surrounded by a gate, with its platforms being repurposed, and now they are used as walkways from the original Martin Nadaud entrances to the new Gambetta station.